Application Deadlines

 Fee

 A non-refundable application fee of $95.
 This is an application processing fee.
-If you think you qualify for an application fee waiver, you can apply for one on this page.
+For more information on application fee waivers and to apply for one, please visit this page.

 Transcripts

-Students admitted into a graduate program in the College of Communication should normally have completed a Bachelor’s degree at an accredited institution prior to matriculation into the program.
+Students admitted into a graduate program in the College of Communication should normally have completed a Bachelor’s degree at an accredited institution prior to matriculation into the program (3-year undergraduate degrees from India are sufficient).
+Our programs do not require a certain undergraduate major or a minimum GPA.

 Letters of Recommendation